JustineKelly02/Library4A/README.md

 **b.
 Display Author** - shows the database's list of authors.

+**Description:**
+  Retrieves a list of all authors in the database, displaying their unique IDs and names.

 - **Endpoint:** `/author/show`
 - **Method:** `GET`
 - **Headers:** `Authorization: Bearer <insert generated jwtTokenHere from the users/authenticate>`